Label-Free Multivariate Time Series Anomaly Detection: Preliminary

 \subsection{Normalizing Flow}

 Normalizing flow is an unsupervised technique for estimating density, achieved by mapping the original distribution to an arbitrary target distribution using a sequence of invertible affine transformations.
 When density estimation on original data distribution $\mathcal{X}$ is intractable, an alternative option is to estimate $z$ density on target distribution $\mathcal{Z}$.
-Specifically, suppose a source sample $x \in \mathcal{R}^{D} \sim \mathcal{X}$ and a target distribution sample $z \in \mathcal{R}^{D} \sim \mathcal{Z}$.
+Let us define a source sample $x \in \mathcal{R}^{D} \sim \mathcal{X}$ and a target distribution sample $z \in \mathcal{R}^{D} \sim \mathcal{Z}$.
 Bijective invertible transformation $\mathcal{F}_{\theta}$ aims to achieve one-to-one mapping $z = f_{\theta}(x)$ from $\mathcal{X}$ to $\mathcal{Z}$.
 According to the change of variable formula, we can get